NetSys/cs168fall17_student/projects/proj3_wan_optimizer/spec.md

 ## Part 1

 The first part of the assignment will help you get started with some middlebox functionality by implementing simple data de-duplication.
-For this part of the assignment, you should fill in the `receive` method if the `WanOptimizer` class defined in `simple_wan_optimizer.py`.
+For this part of the assignment, you should fill in the `receive` method of the `WanOptimizer` class defined in `simple_wan_optimizer.py`.

 To understand the functionality you should implement in part 1, let's walk through a simple example.
 Suppose the following data is sent over the network: